-This Sugar free brownies with dates is the best fudgy date brownies recipe, 100% sweetened with dates – no other sweetener added- gluten free, vegan and paleo.
+This Sugar-free brownie with dates is the best fudgy date brownies recipe, 100% sweetened with dates – no other sweetener added- gluten-free, vegan, and paleo.
 An easy date brownies recipe made in a food processor with only wholesome ingredients.

 Let’s take a minute to talk about this little beauty.
-I shared with you plenty sugar free brownie recipe during the past year.
+I shared with you plenty of sugar-free brownie recipes during the past year.
 I mean 100% sugar.
-Your two favorite are my sugar free brownie with coconut flour and my fudgy low carb avocado brownie.
-I agree, both are amazing.
-But recently I switch to a vegan diet, allowing myself to slightly eat a tiny bit of natural sweetener – like fresh dates – but no more eggs, butter or milk.
+Your two favorites are my sugar-free brownie with coconut flour and my fudgy low carb avocado brownie.
+Both are amazing.
+But recently I switched to a vegan diet, allowing myself to slightly eat a tiny bit of natural sweetener – like fresh dates – but no more eggs, butter, or milk.
 I scratch my head, look at with vegan brownie recipe online but all used added sweetener with the dates.
 It was too much sugar for me.

 I came up with my own recipe.
-A sugar free brownies with dates.
-Dates are great natural sweetener full of nutrient, fibers.
+A sugar-free brownie with dates.
+Dates are a great natural sweetener full of nutrients and fibers.
 Plus, it adds the most delicious fudgy texture to brownies.
 This is an easy brownie with dates recipe.
 All you need is a good food processor to pulse the dates into a smooth puree.
 This recipe is so easy that you don’t even need to drain the soaked dates.
-All the water stay in the food processor to create the most fudgy sugar free brownies with dates.
+All the water stays in the food processor to create the fudgiest sugar-free brownies with dates.
 You need:

 Dates – I used Tunisian Deglor dates